 ‘We’re going to interview some more agents before we make a decision.’

 If your seller is considering other agents, the best thing to do is be supportive and proactive.

 There are lots of qualified professionals in our area and I’m sure you’ll have some good conversations.
-I’m confident that I’ve got the best plan to sell your home for the most money and in the shortest amount of time, but if there is something you like from another Realtor, I’d love a chance to speak about it and see how we could incorporate it into our strategy.”
+I’m confident that I’ve got the best plan to sell your home for the most money and in the shortest amount of time, but if there is something you like from another Realtor, I’d love a chance to speak about it and see how we could incorporate it into our strategy.

 ‘We were expecting to get more money for our home.’